snowplow-archive/snowplow.github.com/_posts/2015-07-29-schema-guru-0.3.0-and-schema-ddl-0.1.0-released.md

 <h2 id="ddl-for-snowplow">4. ddl command for Snowplow users</h2>

-As regular readers of the blog may guess, Schema Guru's new `ddl` command is purpose-built for the task of creating Snowplow event dictionaries.
+As regular readers of the blog may guess, Schema Guru's new `ddl` command is purpose-built for the task of creating Snowplow event dictionaries!

-Simply remove the `--raw` option and the `ddl` command will work great with a Snowplow-compatible collection of self-describing JSON Schemas; no longer will you have to write Redshift table definitions and JSON Paths files by hand!
+Simply remove the `--raw` option and the `ddl` command will work great with a Snowplow-compatible collection of self-describing JSON Schemas; no longer will you have to write Redshift table definitions and JSON Paths mappings by hand.

+Note that we recommend bumping the default `VARCHAR` size to 4096 to prevent issues with property truncation.